Merchant FAQ's

 What rules does Scout have?

-We only allow certain bids, usually this is down to 50 % off the full price but this is set by the retailer during the on boarding process, we want to help genuine buyers get a great deal but not encourage lots of low bids.
+We only allow certain bids, usually this is down to 50 % off the full price but this is set by the merchant and entered by Scout during the on boarding process, we want to help genuine buyers get a great deal but not encourage lots of low bids.

-The one time voucher we send can only be redeemed once and at the retailer the offer was made to, it cant be used by anyone else as it is keyed to the customers registered email address for that retailer and only for the SKU for the item.
+The one time voucher we send can only be redeemed at the retailer the offer was made to, it can’t be used by anyone else as it is keyed to the customers registered email address for that retailer and only for the SKU for the item.

 Consumers can place a higher bid at any time and their previous bid will be cancelled, if they bid less then the highest bid will still stand.

-The voucher we send is for the specific product SKU that has been bid on so the actual size and colour selected for example, it cant be used on anything else as different sizes and colours may be sold at different prices.
+The voucher we send is for the specific product SKU and variant that has been bid on so the actual size and colour selected for example, it cant be used on anything else so different sizes and colours may be sold at different prices.